CleanCut/green/README.md

 [![Version](http://img.shields.io/pypi/v/green.svg?style=flat)](https://pypi.python.org/pypi/green)

 Green is a clean, colorful test runner for Python unit tests.
 Compare it to nose or trial.

-Green grew out of a desire to have the **Red/Green/Refactor** process _actually display red and green__.
+Green grew out of a desire to see pretty colors.
+Really!
+A big part of the whole the **Red/Green/Refactor** process in test-driven-development is _actually getting to see red and green output_.
 Most python unit testing actually goes **Gray/Gray/Refactor** (at least on my terminal, which is gray text on black background).
+That's a shame.
+Even TV is in color these days.
-Even worse, the default output for most test runners is cluttered, hard-to-read, and redundant.
+Why not terminal output?
+Even worse, the default output for most test runners is cluttered, hard-to-read, redundant, and the dang statuses are not aligned vertically!
 Green fixes all that.

 ### Features ###